column one text

 Una Vorster+

-Una Vorster, Assistant Winemaker
+Una Vorster, Winemaker

 Loretta Svenson

-Loretta Svenson,
+Loretta Svenson, Founder - Operations

 Queen Bee, earth mother, the power behind the throne, and, borrowing from Rumpole: ”She who must be obeyed”.
 Over the years, Loretta has run restaurants, ran the “mother ship” trawler in the Timor Sea, where she kept the troops fed and watered along with overseeing the below deck operations and packing crew, then after re-locating back in the Northern Beaches, set up an in-house child care facility.
 Loretta specialises in chaos management, the often unseen rudder keeping the boat on course, steering all under her protection to safe waters, and having a hell of a good time along the way.
 After all, just because there’s a job to do, doesn’t mean it has to be boring.
 But, if there’s a job that needs to be done, Loretta does what it takes to do it – buying a vineyard leads to a crash course in viticulture and vineyard management.
 Business to run – MYOB, payroll and more recently, wading through the unchartered territory that is COVID-19 red tape.